 Public Art Paste Up at Bakehouse Studios September 2016

 Usually my work is quite small, so seeing it this big is really exciting, the billboards are more than three metres wide and over two metres high.
-Rather than using a single finished art work for my billboard paste up I wanted some sort of connection between the exterior of the building and all that is happening inside: composing, writing, experimenting, playing with ideas and creating music, art, poetry.
+Rather than using a single finished art work for my billboard paste up I wanted some sort of connection between the exterior of the building and all that is happening inside: rehearsing, composing, writing, experimenting, playing with ideas to create music, art, poetry.